ibm-cloud-docs/blockchain-sw-252/howto/ibp-v2-troubleshooting.md

 When running the {{site.data.keyword.blockchainfull_notm}} Platform on s390x architecture, it is possible that Node.js smart contract instantiation can fail if the default timeout is too short.

 {: tsResolve}
 Customers should wait for five minutes after the failure occurs and then retry the instantiation again.
-It will then work successfully on the subsequent attempt.</blockchain-sw-251>
+It will then work successfully on the subsequent attempt.

 ## Why is my Node.js smart contract endorsement failing?
 {: #ibp-v2-troubleshooting-nodejs-endorsement}